 Included Heartrate strap.

 - 12 MPH top speed

 - Soft Drop folding system

 Bowflex BXT116 Review

 This time, instead of a revamp, we have a tone down.
-If you wanted to get our top choice, but your budget won’t allow it, the BXT116 is the next best thing.
+If you wanted to get our top choice, but your budget won’t allow it, the BXT116 now called the T7 is the next best thing.
 In fact, it’s almost the same machine, just with a slightly less powerful motor.

 Will it work with Zwift?
 Yes it fully integrates but it does lack slight power that may be needed for long and fast races which is why it is listed down here at #5.

 I’d suggest this one if you want a premium experience, but know you won’t be doing any super intense racing.
 The engine will chug along just fine and you’ll still get to enjoy the best of the best with Zwift Run.

 Much like our top choice, it features a bright LCD screen to display your speed, calories burned, and heart rate, which is measured with the included chest strap.
 Your device can be placed on the tablet holder and can be connected to plenty of apps via bluetooth and charged though the USB port.

 Once again, the 20x60 running path comes equipped with the ComfortTech deck cushioning system to protect your joints.
 You’ll be able to enjoy it with Zwift or one of the nine “Push and Go” programs.